-During 2018, we expect to issue approximately \$375.0 million of long-term debt and up to \$85.0 million of equity in order to refinance maturing long-term debt, fund planned capital expenditures, maintain an appropriate capital structure and for other general corporate purposes.
-The \$85.0 million of equity in 2018 may come through the sale of shares through our sales agency agreements or from an equity contribution from Hydro One after consummation of the acquisition or from a combination of those sources.
+During 2018, we have issued \$375.0 million of long-term debt as discussed above.
+We do not expect any further long-term debt issuances in 2018.
+We expect to issue up to \$110.0 million of equity in order to fund planned capital expenditures, maintain an appropriate capital structure and for other general corporate purposes.
+The \$110.0 million of equity in 2018 may come through the sale of shares through our sales agency agreements or from an equity contribution from Hydro One after consummation of the acquisition or from a combination of those sources.
+Our equity estimate has increased from our previous estimate of \$85.0 million due to a change in the regulatory procedural timeline regarding the Hydro One acquisition.
+Due to the extended timeline, a fourth quarter common stock dividend could be declared by the Avista Corp.
+Board of Directors, which would necessitate additional funding.

-After considering the expected issuances of long-term debt and equity during 2018, we expect net cash flows from operating activities, together with cash available under our committed line of credit agreements, to provide adequate resources to fund capital expenditures, dividends, and other contractual commitments.
+After considering the issuance of long-term debt and the expected issuance of equity during 2018, we expect net cash flows from operating activities, together with cash available under our committed line of credit agreements, to provide adequate resources to fund capital expenditures, dividends, and other contractual commitments.